Physician Assistant MS

-The role of physician assistants in the health system continues to grow both in value and need.
-Since 2011, the University of Bridgeport’s Physician Assistant Institute (PAI) has offered the Physician Assistant (M.S.) degree program in order to address this demand by providing a preventative approach to medicine.
+The role of physician assistants in the health system continues to grow in both value and need.
+Since 2011, the University of Bridgeport Physician Assistant Institute has offered the Physician Assistant Master's (MS) degree program in order to address this demand by providing a preventative approach to medicine.

-Pursuing your degree at UB’s Physician Assistant Institute allows you to take advantage of the following benefits:
+Pursuing your degree at the Physician Assistant Institute allows you to take advantage of the following benefits:

-- Curriculum that emphasizes community service and global health
+- Curriculum that emphasizes global health and preventive medicine

 - Small class sizes that allow you to work closely with our diverse faculty

 The University of Bridgeport PA Program is proud of the record of success our graduates have achieved as first-time takers of the Physician Assistant National Certifying Exam (PANCE).
 The program's five-year average for first-time pass rates is 98%, well above national comparisons of 95%.
 View our NCCPA official 5-year report.

 Attrition and Graduation Rates

 The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the University of Bridgeport Physician Assistant Program sponsored by University of Bridgeport.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be September 2023.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.